GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 - `RGI2000` indicates that this file belongs to the RGI products with target year 2000.
 Note that there is currently only one target year for RGI, but that future versions might target different years.
 - `v7.0` is the RGI version number.
 RGI reserves the right to publish small (e.g. `v7.1`) or larger (e.g. `v8.0`) increments.
-- `G` designates the "glacier" product, which is the default data model for RGI.
-As of RGI v7, RGI also provides a "glacier complex" product, designated by the letter `C` (see [](glacier-complex) for details).
+- `G` designates the "glacier" product, which is the default RGI product.
+As of RGI v7, RGI also provides a "glacier complex" product, designated by the letter `C` (see [](glacier-complex) for details), and a "centerlines" product, designated by the letter `L`.
 - `03_arctic_canada_north` is the region first order id (`01` to `19`) as well as the region name (lower case names separated by underscores).
 This id is parsed from the RGI region files.

 RGI identifiers follow the same convention (for example, `RGI2000-v7.0-G-02-00003` is the third glacier in RGI region 02, glacier product, RGI v7.0, target year 2000).